One-on-one appointment options

 Asynchronous Online appointments — Upload your document to your appointment.
 We’ll review your draft and make some notes on how you can improve it.
 We’ll upload the annotated draft to your appointment when we’re done and you can find it there any time.
 Make sure you select “All markup” under “Review” so that you can see our comments in Word.
 This kind of appointment is only for students who have a draft or partial draft of their essay finished.

 Asynchronous appointments were added to accommodate students who have uncertain access to the internet and students who are unable to meet synchronously because of time-zone issues.
 Pedagogically, they are a little less effective, so we recommend choosing a “synchronous” appointment if at all possible.
 These appointments are less interactive and we will generally focus our teaching on only one or two issues in the draft, so please adjust your expectations.
 Expect your feedback by about 10 pm on the day that you booked your appointment.
 Please note that we do not edit your papers.
-If your main concern is grammar, your session will be more effective if you choose a synchronous, online appointment.
-Watch this video to learn more.
+If your main concern is grammar, your session will be more effective if you choose a synchronous appointment.

 For all appointments: Please upload the relevant documents ahead of your appointment by clicking “Edit appointment” when you click on your appointment.
 Our preference is to receive drafts in MS Word with your name in the filename of the document.
 Please note that we need the assignment instructions in addition to your drafts in order for us to give you effective feedback.